Prominent British lawyer's tweet about killing a fox provokes outrage

 Urban foxes are common throughout England.
 The species isn't categorized as vermin, meaning local governments aren't responsible to act against them.
 Instead, they do provide information to residents about how to deter foxes from their properties.

-Maugham, who is a Queen's Counsel, a mark designated for senior lawyer, appeared at first to try to make light of the situation.
+Maugham, who is a Queen's Counsel, a mark designated for senior lawyers, appeared at first to try to make light of the situation.

 "Imagine me, slightly post-Xmas in Claire's kimono, wielding bat in urban garden," he tweeted.